Lithia Motors (NYSE:LAD) Price Target Increased to $500.00 by Analysts at Craig Hallum

-Lithia Motors (NYSE:LAD) had its target price increased by Craig Hallum from $450.00 to $500.00 in a research note issued on Thursday, The Fly reports.
-The firm presently has a “buy” rating on the stock.
-Craig Hallum’s target price would suggest a potential upside of 26.21% from the stock’s current price.
+Lithia Motors (NYSE:LAD) had its price objective increased by research analysts at Craig Hallum from $450.00 to $500.00 in a research note issued on Wednesday, Benzinga reports.
+The brokerage presently has a “buy” rating on the stock.
+Craig Hallum’s target price suggests a potential upside of 23.53% from the stock’s current price.

-Other equities analysts have also recently issued research reports about the company.
-Bank of America upped their price target on Lithia Motors from $300.00 to $310.00 and gave the company a “neutral” rating in a report on Tuesday, November 17th.
-Morgan Stanley lowered Lithia Motors from an “equal weight” rating to an “underweight” rating and set a $310.00 price objective on the stock. in a research note on Wednesday, February 10th.
-The Goldman Sachs Group assumed coverage on Lithia Motors in a research note on Monday, December 21st.
-They issued a “neutral” rating and a $312.00 price objective on the stock.
-Smith Barney Citigroup assumed coverage on Lithia Motors in a research note on Wednesday, December 9th.
-They issued a “neutral” rating and a $320.00 price objective on the stock.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on Lithia Motors in a research note on Wednesday, December 9th.
-They issued a “neutral” rating and a $320.00 price objective on the stock.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating and five have issued a buy rating to the company.
-The stock has a consensus rating of “Hold” and an average price target of $327.08.
+A number of other equities research analysts have also recently commented on LAD.
+Smith Barney Citigroup started coverage on Lithia Motors in a research note on Wednesday, December 9th.
+They issued a “neutral” rating and a $320.00 price target for the company.
+The Goldman Sachs Group started coverage on Lithia Motors in a research note on Monday, December 21st.
+They issued a “neutral” rating and a $312.00 price target for the company.
+Bank of America increased their price target on Lithia Motors from $300.00 to $310.00 and gave the company a “neutral” rating in a research note on Tuesday, November 17th.
+Citigroup increased their price target on Lithia Motors from $320.00 to $385.00 and gave the company a “neutral” rating in a research note on Tuesday, March 2nd.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on Lithia Motors in a research note on Wednesday, December 9th.
+They issued a “neutral” rating and a $320.00 price target for the company.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating and five have given a buy rating to the stock.
+The stock currently has a consensus rating of “Hold” and an average price target of $327.08.

-In other Lithia Motors news, CEO Bryan B. Deboer sold 13,351 shares of the stock in a transaction on Wednesday, March 3rd.
-The stock was sold at an average price of $376.76, for a total value of $5,030,122.76.
-Following the transaction, the chief executive officer now directly owns 237,598 shares in the company, valued at approximately $89,517,422.48.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Susan O. Cain sold 389 shares of the stock in a transaction on Monday, March 1st.
-The shares were sold at an average price of $381.24, for a total value of $148,302.36.
-Following the completion of the transaction, the director now owns 11,666 shares in the company, valued at $4,447,545.84.
+In other Lithia Motors news, SVP Scott Hillier sold 5,503 shares of the firm’s stock in a transaction that occurred on Monday, February 22nd.
+The stock was sold at an average price of $375.00, for a total value of $2,063,625.00.
+Following the sale, the senior vice president now directly owns 65,596 shares of the company’s stock, valued at $24,598,500.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, Director Louis Miramontes sold 350 shares of the firm’s stock in a transaction that occurred on Tuesday, March 9th.
+The shares were sold at an average price of $381.02, for a total value of $133,357.00.
+Following the completion of the sale, the director now directly owns 3,570 shares in the company, valued at $1,360,241.40.
 The disclosure for this sale can be found here.
-Insiders sold a total of 30,653 shares of company stock worth $10,595,765 over the last quarter.
-Corporate insiders own 3.95% of the company’s stock.
+Over the last three months, insiders sold 20,243 shares of company stock worth $7,621,107.
+3.95% of the stock is owned by corporate insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in LAD.
-Hollencrest Securities boosted its position in Lithia Motors by 3.1% in the 4th quarter.
-Hollencrest Securities now owns 10,667 shares of the company’s stock valued at $1,138,000 after buying an additional 316 shares during the last quarter.
-Assetmark acquired a new position in shares of Lithia Motors in the 3rd quarter valued at $0.
-Crestpoint Capital Management lifted its stake in shares of Lithia Motors by 36.8% in the 4th quarter.
-Crestpoint Capital Management now owns 2,600 shares of the company’s stock valued at $277,000 after purchasing an additional 700 shares during the period.
-Contravisory Investment Management lifted its stake in shares of Lithia Motors by 208.8% in the 4th quarter.
-Contravisory Investment Management now owns 2,470 shares of the company’s stock valued at $263,000 after purchasing an additional 1,670 shares during the period.
-Finally, 1st Global Advisors Inc. lifted its stake in shares of Lithia Motors by 1.7% in the 4th quarter.
-1st Global Advisors Inc. now owns 4,144 shares of the company’s stock valued at $442,000 after purchasing an additional 70 shares during the period.
-Hedge funds and other institutional investors own 83.40% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in LAD.
+Capital Asset Advisory Services LLC purchased a new position in shares of Lithia Motors in the fourth quarter valued at approximately $25,000.
+Addison Advisors LLC purchased a new position in shares of Lithia Motors in the fourth quarter valued at approximately $29,000.
+Paces Ferry Wealth Advisors LLC purchased a new position in shares of Lithia Motors in the third quarter valued at approximately $31,000.
+Charter Oak Capital Management LLC purchased a new position in shares of Lithia Motors in the fourth quarter valued at approximately $51,000.
+Finally, USA Financial Portformulas Corp lifted its position in shares of Lithia Motors by 24.1% in the fourth quarter.
+USA Financial Portformulas Corp now owns 180 shares of the company’s stock valued at $53,000 after acquiring an additional 35 shares in the last quarter.
+Institutional investors and hedge funds own 83.40% of the company’s stock.

 Lithia Motors, Inc operates as an automotive retailer in the United States.
 The company operates through three segments: Domestic, Import, and Luxury.
 It offers new and used vehicles; vehicle financing services; warranties, insurance contracts, and vehicle and theft protection services; and automotive repair and maintenance services, as well as sells vehicle body and parts.